What is a bounding pulse?

 - doing chores such as mopping the floor, scrubbing the bathtub, mowing the lawn with a push mower, raking leaves, and digging in the garden

 - making fitness your family time such as riding bikes together, playing catch, walking, or running

 - starting a lunchtime walking group at work

 If stress and anxiety seem to be the culprit, take steps to reduce them by doing things like:

 - laughing more: watch a comedy or read a funny book

-- connecting with friends and family: make plans to meet for dinner
+- connecting with friends and family: make plans to meet for dinner or coffee

 - getting outside: take a walk or ride your bike

 Once your doctor has determined that you don’t have any serious underlying causes for your heart palpitations, try not to worry about them too much.
 Worrying about your irregular heartbeat only adds additional stress to your life.